-With Unbundled Legal Help™, you may be able to hire a divorce attorney to help you with your case for as low as $500-1500.
+With Unbundled Legal Help™, you may be able to hire a m attorney to help you with your case for as low as $500-1500.

 Unbundled Legal Help is more affordable because you can divide your case into parts and only pay your attorney for specific agreed upon tasks.
 This reduces the number of billable hours and substantially lowers the cost.